 - How many locations you run

-In retail, image recognition software is often implemented via an API to reduce development costs and get an image detection system up and running faster.
+In the retail market, image recognition software is often implemented via an API to reduce development costs and get an image detection system up and running faster.
 It can be deployed within 1-2 months for small to medium retail businesses but requires ongoing data storage and image capturing investments.
 Still, a custom API can accurately match the capabilities of your other software and retail operations — something third-party APIs are bad at.

 The cost of developing a custom, cross-platform image recognition system with unique deep learning algorithms from scratch may be dramatically higher.
 If you want your software to have extras like predictive or prescriptive analytics and handle real-time visual data across a multitude of retail locations, you’ll likely need to invest hundreds of thousands of dollars.
 The development time will also increase.

 Check out our blog post on image recognition app development costs for a more detailed cost breakdown.

 Challenges of implementing image recognition software in retail

 Creating image recognition software starts with images.
 But it isn’t easy to capture them for real-time object detection and classification.
 There should be tons of images taken with high-end cameras or digital sensors.
 How good your hardware is and how well it’s calibrated can affect the quality of images, which should always be high for your software to recognize what it sees.